-IODA's host side: The host-side logic is written in 1814 LOC in Linux 4.15 Software RAID (i.e., the Linux md subsystem) and 18 LOC in the NVMe driver.
-While the LOC is small, it took us a long time to address many hurdles in the complex Linux storage stack such as the intricate timeout/retry mechanism, the NVMe/BIO/request I/O PL-flag passing, and the complex Linux RAID per-stripe state machine.
+IODA's host side: The host-side logic is written in 1814 LOC in Linux 4.15 Software RAID (i.e., the md subsystem) and 18 LOC in the NVMe driver.
+While the LOC is small, it took us a long time to address many hurdles in the complex Linux storage stack such as the intricate timeout/retry mechanism, the NVMe/BIO/request I/O PL-flag passing, and the complex per-stripe state machine.

 Re-implementation of other works: It is important to compare IODA comprehensively, but because other works use varying platforms (some even cannot run), "apples-to-apples" comparison would be difficult to make.
-With our upgraded FEMU, we were able to re-implement state-of-the-art techniques [25, 29, 31, 33, 35] in around 3400 LOC.
+With our upgraded FEMU, we were able to re-implement state-of-the-art techniques [26, 30, 32, 34, 36] in around 3400 LOC.
+Here we provide more details on how we implement related-work on FEMU stack (the changes are either in the Linux kernel or FEMU).